Smoking, Mental Health and Protecting Your Lungs

 Stop Smoking London understands that there isn’t a one-size-fits-all approach to quitting.
 You might need help from your local stop smoking service or benefit from the Smokefree app for London for 24h support alongside nicotine replacement therapy, for example.

-We provide a range of resources to help Londoners give up smoking:
+We provide a range of options to help Londoners give up smoking:

 How does smoking affect mental health?